Morning Meditation to Start Your Day | How to Begin a Morning Practice

 FAQ 2: Should I start with bedtime or morning meditation?

-It’s easier to begin with bedtime meditation, then expand into morning practice.
-At night, the motivation (“I want to sleep”) makes it simple to start.
-Once familiar, adding morning meditation helps reset the day with energy and calmness.
+Answer: It’s easier to begin with bedtime meditation, then expand into morning practice.
+Nighttime motivation (“I want to sleep”) makes it simple to start; mornings help you reset the day with ease and energy.

 Takeaway: Begin at night, then expand to mornings for deeper overall benefits.